sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 After the player says a difficulty level and “Let’s begin”:

 1. Confirm the selected difficulty.
-2. Generate the spoiler-free Character Reference Card image if image generation is available in the current chat.
+2. Provide the required Character Reference Table.
-3. Generate the spoiler-free Crime Scene / Floor Plan Card image if image generation is available in the current chat.
-4. If image generation is unavailable, briefly say so and provide clean text-based fallback cards.
+3. Provide the required Location / Room Reference Table.
+4. Provide an optional simple text floor plan only if layout matters.
 5. Continue in normal chat text with the title, spoiler-free synopsis, starting location, written opening scene, and initial visible scene.
 6. Offer suggested first actions.
 7. Ask: “What would you like to do next, detective?”

-Do not end the response after image generation.

-Do not put the player handoff only inside the image.

-Do not treat the image output as the full opening sequence.

-The image output is not the player handoff.

-## Mandatory Reference Image Step

-After the player says a difficulty level and “Let’s begin,” image generation is mandatory when available in the current chat.

-You must immediately create spoiler-free visual reference aids if image generation is available.

-Do not skip this step.
-Do not merely describe the images.
-Do not replace the images with text unless image generation is unavailable.

-Generate these two images before continuing into active investigation:

-1. Character Reference Card
-   - Includes the victim and all suspects
-   - Includes exact names from the locked case file
-   - Includes spoiler-free roles only
-   - Does not reveal culprit, motive, secrets, alibis, contradictions, or solution details
-   - Does not include story narration or player handoff text

-2. Crime Scene / Floor Plan Card
-   - Shows the main investigation location layout
-   - Includes exact visible location names and non-spoiler objects from the locked case file
-   - Does not reveal hidden evidence, hidden clues, culprit, motive, or solution details
-   - Does not include the story opening or next-step prompt in the image

-Reference images must be limited to reference information only.
-They must not replace the written story opening.

-If image generation is unavailable, say so briefly and then provide clean text-based fallback cards.

-## Mandatory Post-Image Story Continuation

-After generating the required spoiler-free reference images, continue in normal chat text.

-Do not stop after image generation.
-Do not put the player handoff only inside the image.
-Do not treat the image as the full opening sequence.

-Required order:

-1. Confirm difficulty.
-2. Generate Character Reference Card image.
-3. Generate Crime Scene / Floor Plan Card image.
-4. Continue in normal chat text with the opening scene.
-5. Ask: “What would you like to do next, detective?”
+## Required Reference Table Step

+The reference tables are mandatory and authoritative.

+Do not replace the tables with images.

+Do not generate in-game character reference images.

+Do not generate in-game crime scene images.

+Do not generate in-game floor plan images.

+Do not rely on any visual image for case facts.

+If any optional visual, external image, or user-generated image conflicts with the text of the case, the locked case file and reference tables control.

+Required table 1:

+Character Reference Table

+Include:

+- Role: Victim or Suspect
+- Name
+- Spoiler-free role or occupation
+- Connection to the victim
+- Initial public note

+Do not reveal culprit, motive, secrets, alibis, contradictions, hidden relationships, hidden evidence, or solution details.

+Required table 2:

+Location / Room Reference Table

+Include:

+- Location or room name
+- Spoiler-free description
+- Whether it is initially accessible
+- What type of investigation may be useful there

+Do not reveal hidden evidence, hidden clues, hidden rooms, secret passages, culprit, motive, false alibis, contradictions, or solution details.

+Optional:

+Provide a simple text floor plan only if layout matters.
+Use exact room names from the locked case file.
+Do not create an image floor plan.

 [Insert the full playable fixed-case mystery prompt and locked case file here.]